Aerty-G/wp-discord-embedded-post/README.md

 # WordPress Embedded Post Plugin

-A powerful WordPress plugin that automatically sends rich embedded messages to Discord channels when your posts are published or updated.
+A powerful WordPress plugin that automatically sends rich embedded messages to Discord channels when your posts are published.

 ## ✨ Features